johanbook/aurora/pages/getting-started.md

-It is easy to get started with Aurora
+Aurora is meant to be plug-and-play.

 ## Installation